HackerRouter/carpetmod112-modified/README.md

 I promise I'll update the descriptions of every setting when I release a release version.

 I'm not gonna add too many un-vanilla stuff.
 Go play your 1.16, 1.17 and 1.18, u have datapacks, right?
-Go ahead, use them to add what u want!
+Go ahead, use them to add what u want.

-I'm wondering why people use modified carpet mod to add things which can be added by using datapacks.
-I wish this was added in 1.12.2

 ------